Two Ways to Fall

-Two Ways to Fall is the second studio album released by American country music artist Ty England.
+Two Ways to Fall is the second studio album by American country music artist Ty England.
 His second and final album for the RCA Nashville label, it produced the singles "Irresistible You" and "All of the Above", which peaked at #22 and #46, respectively, on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.
 "I'll Take Today" was originally recorded by Tanya Tucker on her 1994 album Fire to Fire, and would later be released as a single by Gary Allan from his 1998 album It Would Be You.